saulgreenberg/Timelapse/SQLiteNeededFixes.md

 ## What was NOT fixed, and other issues found (verified findings, prioritized)

-### 1. Read-path retry never covers Busy/Locked — systemic, and this is literally failure #4
+### 1. Read-path retry never covers Busy/Locked — systemic, and this is literally failure #4 — FIXED, accepted at code-review-level confidence

 `src/Timelapse/Database/SQLiteWrapper.cs`:
 - `GetDataTableFromSelect` (~line 188) and `GetDataTableFromSelectAsync` (~line 231)